mangiafico/eurlex-python/README.md

 ## a simple Python library for EUR-Lex

-The primary purpose of this library is to identify all components of all English language documents in the Legislation collection (DTS = 3).
+The primary purpose of this library is to identify components of the English language documents available through EUR-Lex.

 EUR-Lex documents are described using the FRBR Work/Expression/Manifestation/Item vocabulary.
 The `query` function in this library returns an iterable of Work objects, each of which provides information about a document, its English expression, and all of its English manifestations and items.
 It requires registration credentials with the EUR-Lex Webservice.
+Any expert search is permitted; by default queries are limited to the Legislation collection (DTS = 3).

 For example, the following code prints information about each item: